dbusn/pattern-generation-ni/README.md

 # pattern-generation
-Use this script to generate patterns in the form of JSON files which can be sent to microcontroller.
+Generates patterns in the form of JSON files which can be sent to microcontroller.

 All instructions can be found in the provided notebook *patternGeneration.ipynb*.